 |Developing marcomms||What makes our product/service superior in our industry?||Why is this the best market option?|

-By changing the questions we use to identify our customers, it provides us with the direction required to seek out other invaluable insight, we may have otherwise missed.
+Changing the questions we use to identify our customers, provides us with the direction required to seek out other invaluable insight, we may have otherwise missed (The Black Swan).

-It can help us to identify potential areas of growth and optimise our marketing efforts.
+This is about identifying potential areas of growth and optimising our current marketing efforts.

 Share your thoughts